alkampfergit/personal-blog/codewrecks/content/post/old/2010/01/be-friendly-with-web-test.md

 tags: [Testing]
 categories: [Testing]
 ---
-Iâ€™m creating some web tests with Visual Studio to test an application in an end-to-end fashion.
+I'm creating some web tests with Visual Studio to test an application in an end-to-end fashion.
 This is absolutely not a unit test, but I want to be able to launch a series of automatic tests against a web server to verify if the whole site satisfy an initial set of core requirements.

 One of this test is used to verify if some filters are passed correctly to the Service Layer, because this is a really core feature, and sometimes it happened that someone changes name of parameters, binding will fail and filters does not work anymore on various pages.
 One of the test populates a couple of textbox with a date range, I set range between 1/1/1900 and 1/1/1901, and I want to verify that this query returns no records.
 I admit that this is absolutely a bad way to write a test :), but I want to be able to â€œsmoke testâ€ the page as quickly as possible.
-If the page returns no record, the filter was surely passed because Iâ€™m sure that there is no record in that text range.
+If the page returns no record, the filter was surely passed because I'm sure that there is no record in that text range.

 The page is quite complex, so I do not want to test the absence of records looking for the message â€œyour query returns no recordâ€, because if someone changes the message this test will have no meaning.
 When you do this kind of â€œend-to-endâ€ test, it is useful to output in the page some debug information that can be used from the test.